aws-samples/serverless-patterns/apigw-lambda-redshift-serverless-dataapi/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon API Gateway (HTTP API) to AWS Lambda to Amazon Redshift Serverless using DataAPI

 This pattern explains how to deploy a Data piepline with Amazon API Gateway (HTTP API), AWS Lambda and Amazon Redshift Serverless